Elikariuki/G2-13-Final_Project/Technical Report.md

 ### Migration Strategy for SQL Database Cluster on Azure

 #### High-Level Architecture Diagram

 #### Migration Phases
 1. Phase 1: Assessment
 Use Azure Migrate Database Assessment tool to:
-- Analyze the compatibility of the current SQL database schema and data with Azure SQL 2.
-Managed Instance or Azure SQL Database.
+- Analyze the compatibility of the current SQL database schema and data with Azure SQL Managed Instance.
 - Identify dependencies on legacy systems and connected applications.
 - Estimate the data size and identify performance bottlenecks.

 Phase 2: Planning
 1. Select Target:
 - Use Azure SQL Managed Instance for near-complete SQL Server feature parity.
-- Choose Azure SQL Database for a more scalable, PaaS-first solution.
+- For GlobalTech Solutions, the best option is Azure SQL Managed Instance due to its compatibility with the current on-premises SQL cluster and minimal migration effort required
 2. Define Migration Methodology:
 - For minimal downtime, use Azure Database Migration Service (DMS) in online migration mode.
 - Plan a fallback strategy in case of migration issues.